 - SGD $16 – Travel Insurance, which you need to buy yourselves.

 Where can I book Mount Rinjani Trek online?

 If you want to know where else you can book a Mount Rinjani guide online directly, you can book through Klook:

-Mount Rinjani, the second highest volcano in Indonesia, is notoriously challenging to climb.
+Mount Rinjani, the second-highest volcano in Indonesia, is notoriously challenging to climb.
 The one concern I had in mind was whether I was fit enough to climb Mount Rinjani.
-Having done the trek myself, I think the crater rim trek is still doable for a person with average fitness level.
+Having done the trek myself, I think the crater rim trek is still doable for a person with an average fitness level.

 Which brings me to my next point.